GUIDE 2025

 • Writing compelling and quality written content

-• Creating appealing visual design with intelligent design choices
+• Creating an appealing visual design with intelligent design choices

 • Constructing flows depicting the user experience